Sloff11550/Anti-cheat-Guide---Readme/README.md

 # 🛡️ Anti-Cheat Removal & Awareness Toolkit

 > ⚠️ **Disclaimer from the creator:** Don’t take my word for it.
 Always do your own research.
 Always fact check everything you read online—especially when it comes to system-level software.
 Knowledge is power, but only when it’s verified.
+>
+> 🔄 I will try to update this project regularly as new information or anti-cheat systems are discovered.

 > A GitHub-hosted resource for disabling, removing, and understanding kernel-level anti-cheat software installed by modern games.